AubinMoreau/TennisBettingPrediction/README.md

 Personal project aiming at predicting sports results.

-Don't forget to launch (at least once) clearData.ipynb to create the data file used to train and predict.
+Don't forget to launch (at least once) clearData.ipynb to create the data file used for the train and the predict.